 How much can you save with pay-per-mile insurance?

-The main factor in determining how much you can save with car insurance by the mile is the number of miles you plan on logging.
-In revisiting the Metromile example, if you are able to stick to an average of 25 miles per day, you’d end up paying just under $900 per year in auto insurance, which would yield you a modest chunk of change in savings compared to the national average.
+The main factor in determining how much you can save with car insurance by the mile is the number of miles driven.
+With Metromile, for example, if you stick to an average of 25 miles per day, you could end up paying just under $900 per year in auto insurance, which would yield you a modest chunk of change in savings compared to the national average.